 12 Most Popular Marketing Project Management Tools

-Because each team and person on a team might use the same PM tool differently, there’s no singular best one.
+Because each team and person on a team might use the same PM software differently, there’s no singular best one.
 Instead, you’ll want to take a look at the distinct features offered and compare them to see which ones align with your processes and needs.

-Asana is an excellent project management tool that often makes it to marketers shortlists.
+Asana is an excellent project management software tool that often makes it to marketers shortlists.
 It’s one of the few that truly understands that people work differently and offers a multitude of ways to view information and manage work.
 Whereas virtually all tools offer task management and project management, Asana sets itself apart by providing a level up from this—portfolios.
 You might use their portfolio management tools if you’re coordinating work across several departments within your company, such as product development, sales, and marketing or if you want to divide the work of different specialties, such as video creation, web development/ design, pay-per-click, SEO, social media marketing, and written content.
 You might use it if you’re responsible for overseeing multiple locations or teams too.

 That said, it isn’t as strong as some of the others in a few areas.
 It doesn’t have a native document editor for streamlined collaboration or the ability to track time, and the reporting tools are a bit lighter than others.